 The PhD program in Computational Biology is training the next generation of scientists who will develop and apply novel computational, mathematical, and statistical techniques to problems in the life sciences.
 The program is based within Brown's Center for Computational Molecular Biology, which is composed of scholars drawn from computer science, evolutionary biology, mathematics, and molecular and cellular biology.
 Students may also choose a biomedical informatics track within the computational molecular biology PhD program.
 Degrees offered: PhD, MD/PhD

-The Graduate Program in Ecology and Evolutionary Biology is for students who plan to pursue a career that includes research in the fields of ecology and environmental science, organismal biology, and/or evolutionary biology.
+The Graduate Program in Ecology, Evolution, and Organismal Biology is for students who plan to pursue a career that includes research in the fields of ecology and environmental science, organismal biology, and/or evolutionary biology.
 Students may choose from an array of training partnerships that include computational molecular biology and biomedical engineering.
-Degrees offered: PhD, MD/PhD
+Degrees offered: PhD, MD/PhD, 5th Year Masters

 Molecular Biology, Cell Biology and Biochemistry

 The PhD program in Molecular Biology, Cell Biology and Biochemistry is an interdisciplinary, interdepartmental course of study that offers excellent preparation for a career that includes research in biological and medical sciences.
-Degrees offered: PhD, MD/PhD
+Degrees offered: PhD, MD/PhD, 5th year Masters

 The Neuroscience PhD program promotes interdisciplinary research that crosses traditional discipline and department boundaries, while at the same time providing a strong foundation in the core concepts of neuroscience.
 Research in the program employs an impressive array of techniques and encompasses multiple levels of investigation from genes, molecules, and cells to neural networks, systems, and behavior.
 The program is affiliated with the Robert J. and Nancy D. Carney Institute for Brain Science at Brown, a world-renowned research center focused on accelerating discovery and finding cures for brain-related diseases.
 Degrees offered: PhD, MD/PhD